sebhildebrandt/koa-micro-ts/docs/AUTOROUTES.md

 # Auto-Routes

-This is one of the smart features of this package:
+Directory based routing is one of the smart features of this package:

 `autoRoute` allows you to just write your API endpoints and place them into a directory structure.
 When calling `app.autoRoute(...directory..., mountpoint)`, this directory will be parsed recursivly and all TypeScript files with extension `.route.ts` are added as routes.
 All routes then will be mounted to the given `mountpoint`.
 Your API structure then matches exactly your directory structure.
 This makes writing and maintaining your API endpoints super simple.